dcancelmo/CSC174-lab13-SanFran/README.md

 Admin has access to the database

 ##Taxonomy
-Cupcakes have history, recipes, and a survey history has... recipes have titles, unordered lists of ingredients, and paragraphs for how to create.
+Cupcakes have an about page, recipes, and a survey About has the history, then how they're typically made, to different kinds of cupcakes Recipes have titles, unordered lists of ingredients, and paragraphs for how to create.
 Survey takes....

 ##Choreography